xab3r/zed-ctags/README.md

 ### 1. Install the Extension

-> (TODO: This is not ready yet!)
 Install this extension from the Zed extensions marketplace by searching for "ctags-lsp".

+#### Installing locally (for dev needs)

 To install this extension locally, you can first clone this repository, and then load it using `zed: install dev extension` action: